awsdocs/amazon-cloudwatch-user-guide/doc_source/finding_metrics_with_cloudwatch.md

    For example, if you search for **volume**, this shows the namespaces that contain metrics with this term in their name\.

-   For more information on search, see [Using Search Expressions in Graphs](using-search-expressions.md)
+   For more information on search, see [Using search expressions in graphs](using-search-expressions.md)

 1. To graph all the search results, choose **Graph search**